 AAAARRRRGGGHHHH!!!!
 This argument is the bane to my existence!

 This myth is the most bizarre one to me, because I don’t understand why anyone thinks this is true.
 Genre-fication doesn’t in any way lessen the need for teaching library searching or OPAC use skills.
 It doesn’t matter what organizational method you use for a library, no matter what it is, people will still need to use the catalog in order to find specific books.
 Students use the catalog to find a book’s “address” whether it is genrefied or not.
-The only thing genrefication effects is that it makes browsing easier.
+The only thing genrefication impacts is that it makes browsing easier.
 It doesn’t make specific book searches easier OR harder.
 They are still performed exactly the same way as they ever were.
 Before genrefication, if a student comes in and wants to know if we have lord of the rings, they would type LOTR into destiny and get the call number.
 The call number tells them where in the library to look for the book.
 They then use signage to orient themselves to the correct location and use the call # to find the book on the bookcase.
 That process is exactly the same when its genrefied.
 Theres literally no difference.
 I do not understand why this myth is so common.
 I cannot figure out in what way genre-fication is supposed to make OPACS obsolete.
 I still teach EXACTLY the same skills now as I did before genre-fying except for one thing.
 They now need to get the sublocation and call# info instead of just the call #.
 My students have had no problem with this.

 Myth #4 “They won’t be able to use a public or academic library!”
 (AKA “we’re not preparing them for real life!”